-2 Methods
+2. Methods

 This study was completed from a synthesis of literature on emerging HOB technology, establishing the procedure for evaluating alternatives for space, and leveraging other investigations on alternative foods.
 For equitable comparison, each food alternative was treated as the exclusive food source for its mission.
 In practice, a variety of food sources should be used in space to provide nutritional diversity.
-Since protein from the SCP sources and carbohydrates from dry prepackaged food have similar energy density, 4 kcal/g dry [21,22], all three alternatives are considered equal in energy provision to astronauts.
 Conservative estimates were used suitably to give an advantage to prepackaged food and microalgae SCP alternatives.

-2.1 Calculation of equivalent system mass
+2.1.
+Calculation of equivalent system mass